Please click on the name to read a short profile.

 Ciciliani is full Professor for Computer-Music Composition and Sound Design at the Institute for Electronic Music and Acoustics (IEM) of the University of Music and Performing Arts Graz.
 His primary fields of research are audiovisuality and performance practice of electronic music.

-Ciciliani has been invited as coach to the multidisciplinary course LabO in Antwerp in 2013 and 2015.
-In 2014 he has taught at the “Summer Courses for Contemporary Music Darmstadt” as part of the IEM's studio residency.
-For 2016 he was invited to teach there again as official tutor.
+Ciciliani has been invited as coach to the multidisciplinary course LabO in Antwerp in 2013 and 2015 and was its artistic director from 2020-2021.
+In 2014, he taught at the “Summer Courses for Contemporary Music Darmstadt” as part of the IEM's studio residency.
+In 2016 and 2018 he was re-invited to teach as official tutor and artistic researcher.

 Key researcher and violinist Prof. Dr. Barbara Lüneburg (DE/AT) is a performing artist of international reputation in the fields of contemporary music, violin, viola, electric violin and multimedia.
 Her arts based research focuses on the creative potential of performance practice in new music with an emphasis on collaboration, creativity, relation performer-audience and charisma (trait approach, as a social process, dramaturgical approach and theatrical perspective).
 For her doctoral studies at Brunel University London, she explored theories from media sciences and music sociology as well as psychology and creativity research for their uses in arts practice.
 She built theoretical concepts usable in performance and art (coding), applied the process of theoretical sampling and drew comparisons between performance situations in different countries, continents and socio-cultural contexts applying the steps of Grounded Theory.

-In the current project she will continue her research on collaboration and performer-audience relation.
+In GAPPP, she continued her research on collaboration and performer-audience relation.
 In Barbara Lüneburg’s function as artistic director and manager of ensemble Intégrales (from 1997-2012), an internationally performing chamber music group for contemporary music, she has gained invaluable experience in management, acquisition of funding, PR and leadership, which will come to the benefit of this project.
-Lüneburg is professor for Ensemble and Digital Performance at the Trossingen University of Music in Germany.
+Lüneburg is Professor for Artistic Research at the Anton Bruckner Private University in Linz/Austria.

 Dr. Susanne Sackl-Sharif (AT) is a musicologist and sociologist with research focuses on audiovisual media, gender studies, popular culture, qualitative research methods, and political participation.
 She completed her PhD in systematic musicology and cultural sociology with distinction at the University of Graz in 2014 and won the “Gabriele Possanner Award 2015” as well as the “Josef Krainer Award 2015” for her Phd thesis “Gender – Metal – Video Clips”.

 From 2012 to 2014 she worked as a research assistant in the joint FWF-DFG project “After Bologna: Gender Studies in Entrepreneurial Universities“ in Graz and Berlin; from 2014 to 2015 she explored political participation processes for the research institute “Spectro” (Vienna).
-In the GAPPP project she works as a music sociologist and is mainly responsible for preparing and conducting interviews with the composers, the performers, and the audience.
+She was a team member of GAPPP until August 2017 and mainly worked as a music sociologist conducting and evaluating interviews with composers and audiences.

 He completed his PhD in audio-visual co-dependency in music at Brunel University in 2012 and won a Prix Ars Electronica Honorary Mention for his work 'Cube with Magic Ribbons.
 He has exhibited and performed in the UK and Europe at festivals and conferences including Imatronic (Germany), Beam Festival (UK), Sonica (Slovenia), ICMC (Slovenia), Spitalfields Festival (UK), Sonorities (Nthn Ireland, and Borealis Festival (Norway).
 Simon has recently undertaken residencies at and collaborated with organisations including the Royal Opera House, Camden Roundhouse, Tyneside Cinema, and ZKM Karlsruhe.
 As well as lecturing at Goldsmiths University Simon carries out research into embodied audio visual interactions to improve performing arts accessibility for disabled practitioners.